 Speaker manufacturers use different surround materials, including foam, rubber, and treated cloth.
 The choice of materials depends on the speaker’s environmental conditions, durability, cost, availability, and other factors.

-Generally, the cloth is considered the most durable surround material, followed by rubber.
+Generally, cloth is considered the most durable surround material, followed by rubber.
 Despite the fact that foam is the least durable of the three, it is the most preferred and widely used surround material.

 So, Why Is Foam Preferred Over Other Materials?